GTM AI: How Cognism Uses AI to Accelerate Go-to-market Motions

 SEO keyword identification

-Content is one of the most obvious use cases for AI and a lot of the initial tools on the market were purpose built for easing the content process.
+Content is one of the most obvious use cases for AI, and many of the initial tools on the market were purpose-built to ease the content process.

 Our SEO team has been testing various free AI tools for identifying new keywords to target.